DataDog/datadog-lambda-extension/README.md

 COPY datadog-init /app/datadog-init
 ```

-Deploy your serverless application, and it will run with a version of the Lambda Extension that includes your changes to the code.
+Deploy your serverless application, and it will run with a version of the Serverless-Init that includes your changes to the code.

 ## Community